 By J.W.
 Benjamin

 People living on Laurel Creek in the shadow of Panther Mountain have heard of the "Ghost Ford" just below old Bethel Church.
-In the old days, before a foot-log and handrail were provided, the road forded the shallow stream there.
+Before a footlog and handrail were provided in the old days, the road forded the shallow stream there.

 The story about the "Ghost Ford" got its start back in the 1870s.
 An old Syrian peddler tramping through the backwoods, selling dry goods and notions, was murdered at the ford, and his money and pack were stolen.
 With him was his pet slog, a big red collie.
 Its throat was slit from ear to ear.
-This dog always followed at his master's heels, but the ghost of the slain man did not come back.
+This dog always followed at his master's heels, but the slain man's ghost did not return.
 Instead, the ghost of the dog showed up.

-It wouldn't have been too bad if you had seen a collie trotting along by your side and the dog had quietly disappeared as you came to the ford.
+It wouldn't have been too bad if you had seen a collie trotting by your side, and the dog quietly disappeared as you came to the ford.
 But this collie was different.
 In the first place, it was blood red.

-People in those days definitely believed in ghosts, but they knew all the rules, so they weren't too afraid of the friendly collie who was out of this world.
+People in those days believed in ghosts, but they knew all the rules, so they weren't too afraid of the friendly collie out of this world.
 After all, Rule One reads: "Ghosts will not knowingly cross water."

 Lonnie Legge's father said of the evening in his recitation to Benjamin:

 "There was a protracted meeting going on at Bethel Church, and a bunch of us boys and girls from Tipton, three miles below the church, decided to attend.
 Going meant a walk of about six miles, but boys and girls didn't regard a little hike like that as anything of a hindrance to courtship."